 Hypertrichosis is excessive hair growth on any parts of the body, including those where hair growth is not caused by the action of androgens.
 Unlike hirsutism, which is observed only in women, hypertrichosis is diagnosed in both sexes in different age categories.
-The cause of hypertrichosis may be congenital mutations caused by various adverse effects on the fetus during pregnancy.
-Hypertrichosis can develop in some diseases, as a result of TBI, with the use of a number of medications.
+The cause may be congenital mutations caused by various adverse effects on the fetus during pregnancy.
+Pathology can develop in some diseases, as a result of TBI, with the use of a number of medications.
 Diagnosis of hypertrichosis implies a comprehensive dermatological and hormonal examination of the patient.
 Treatment depends on the etiology of hypertrichosis.
 Removal of excessively growing hair is possible by electroepilation.

 Hypertrichosis is excessive hair growth on any parts of the body, including those where hair growth is not caused by the action of androgens.
 Unlike hirsutism, which is observed only in women, the disease is diagnosed in both sexes in different age categories.